What Does "Redefining Growth" Mean?

 Traditional methods of growth involve determining the obstacles and then strategizing how to address those issues and then move on.
 You resolve one problem to move to the next.
 Then the next.
 Then next.
 You stay in the cycle of putting out fires and never have the opportunity to focus on what your organization is exceptional at.

 Using the SEED-SCALE approach to overcome your organization's obstacles, provides an opportunity for your organization to ignite the flame within.
-SEED-SCALE is more of a holistic approach compared to the traditional approach of overcoming community needs.
+Traditional methods of social change are costly because they take more time, more resources, and can be short-sighted.

 By first focusing on the success of your organization, it allows you to organically grow the organization while managing obstacles.